MakeAppPiePublishing/SwiftPlaygroundsTemplates/README.md

 Here's two swift Playgrounds in Xcode format.
 One's a UIKit and the other SwiftUI Template file to help with setting up Swift Playgrounds.

-In case you are on an iPad and unable to unzip the files, you can cut and paste the cde as well, that I've written below.
-Just get a blank Xcode template and cut and paste the code.
+In case you are on an iPad and unable to unzip the files, you can cut and paste the code as well, that I've written below.
+Just get a blank Xcode template on your iPad and cut and paste the code.

 ## SwiftUI Template